 In 3 years there is a lot of volatility in gilt funds – 60% plus returns in 2002 to just 10% in 2006 or meagre 5% in 2011.

 Most Debt Funds invest in securities issued by the Government and Companies whereas gilt funds invest only in Government Debt Securities.
-Debt Funds are influenced by interest rates, liquidity, and credit risk whereas gilt funds are influenced mainly by interest rates.
+Debt Funds is influenced by interest rates, liquidity, and credit risk whereas gilt funds are influenced mainly by interest rates.
 If you are an investor who prefers the lowest credit risk, gilt funds are ideal for you.

 How Are They Different From Equity Funds?